How to build a sales plan: Process, examples, and insights

 Don’t try to track everything.
 Instead, only track what matters.
 Choose sales performance metrics that align with your goals, show progress throughout the sales process, and help reps make smarter moves.

-From conversion rates to velocity to pipeline health, pick the ones that truly signal performance.
+From conversion rates, to sales velocity, to pipeline health, pick the ones that truly signal performance.
 Realistic sales targets only matter if you know how you’re pacing toward them.

 “Strong sales leaders can think analytically, stay data-focused, and identify necessary areas of improvement or opportunity,” according to Highspot’s What Good Sales Management Strategy Looks Like guide.
 Translation: Select KPIs that (seemingly) matter most, but remember you can always revisit them.